An isogeometric finite element formulation for boundary and shell viscoelasticity based on a multiplicative surface deformation split: Numerical examples

 On the top edge, the displacement profile as shown in \figref{numExVisc2DmemStressRelaxationPureShearDisplacement} is imposed, which leads to the stretch $\lambda_y=1+\bar{u}/L_0$.
 On the right edge, the stretch $\lambda_x=1/\lambda_y$ is imposed to ensure pure shear.

-The resulting stress $\sigma^{22}$ in the $\ba_\alpha$-basis, which is composed of elastic and Maxwell stresses, is shown over time in \figref{numExVisc2DmemStressRelaxationPureShearStress} for three different values of the in-plane shear viscosity $\eta_\mrs$ and the purely elastic case.
+The resulting stress $\sigma^2_2$,\footnote{$\sigma^\alpha_\beta=\sigma^{\alpha\gamma}a_{\gamma\beta}$} which is composed of elastic and Maxwell stresses, is shown over time in \figref{numExVisc2DmemStressRelaxationPureShearStress} for three different values of the in-plane shear viscosity $\eta_\mrs$ and the purely elastic case.
 The stress exhibits jumps whenever there is a jump of the imposed displacement.
 In the viscoelastic case, the magnitude of the stress is higher because the Maxwell stress is added to the total stress, see \eqsref{cntViscTotalStress}.
 Over time, the Maxwell stress relaxes such that the elastic stress level is approached.
 In \figref{numExVisc2DmemStressRelaxationPureShearI1}, the invariants $I_1$ and $I_1^\mrel$ from Eqs.~(\ref{e:cntViscKinInvariantsOnS}.1) and \eqref{e:cntViscKinFirstInvariantElastic} are visualized over time.
-As shown in the left figure, the elastic invariant $I_1^\mrel$ decreases to its initial value faster for lower values of $\eta_\mrs$.
-In contrast, if the material parameter $K_1$ is not vanishing, $I_1^\mrel$ is not decreasing but monotonically increasing.
-This behavior happens because the employed shear viscosity model of \eqsref{cntViscSigma1in} is not a pure shear model.
+For $K_1=0$, the elastic invariant $I_1^\mrel$ is monotonically increasing.
+In contrast, if $K_1$ is not vanishing, $I_1^\mrel$ decreases to its initial value.
+This happens faster for lower values of $\eta_\mrs$.
+This behavior happens because the employed shear viscosity model from \eqsref{cntViscSigma1in} is not a pure shear model.
 Instead, it causes both shear and dilatation.